0

 Iso-osmolar or near-iso-osmolar products closely match the body's natural fluid balance and are generally better tolerated

-Hyperosmolar products contain a high concentration of solutes and draw water out of vaginal cells
+Hyperosmolar products contain a high concentration of solutes and can draw moisture away from vaginal tissue

 Potter & Panay highlight that many commercial lubricants are hyperosmolar, often due to ingredients like glycerin or propylene glycol.
-When applied vaginally, these products can temporarily feel slippery, but at a cellular level they may dehydrate the vaginal epithelium.
+When applied vaginally, these products may feel slippery initially but could contribute to a sensation of dryness over time.

-This is particularly relevant for menopausal tissue, which is already thinner, drier, and slower to repair.
+This is particularly relevant for menopausal tissue, which is already thinner, drier, and slower to recover.
 What feels soothing in the moment can, over time, worsen dryness and fragility.

 Lubricants vs Moisturizers Through the Lens of pH and Osmolality